 This section will introduce you to a range of resources that will help you enhance your teaching techniques.

 Handbook for Information Literacy Teaching (HILT) is designed to support subject librarians at Cardiff University to develop their information literacy teaching.
-The Handbook introduces key issues in advocating and teaching information literacy, details tips and techniques for successful IL teaching, and provides case studies of good practice.
+The Handbook introduces key issues in advocating and teaching information literacy, details tips and techniques for successful IL lesson planning and teaching, and provides case studies of good practice.
 Whilst it was developed by University of Cardiff librarians for use in Higher Education, its content is relevant across sectors.
 It is also available for re-purposing under a CC BY 4.0 licence.

 |Top IL teaching tips||These short ‘top tips’ videos were recorded by information literacy practitioners as entries to the 2015 CILIP Conference prize draw.|